HoudiniGraphql/houdini/README.md

 {/each}
 ```

-Please note that since `query` desugars into a `load` function (see [below](#what-about-load)) you
-can only use it inside of a page or layout.
-This will be addressed soon.
-Until then, you will need
-to only use `query` inside of components defined under `/src/routes`.

 ### Query variables and page data

 At the moment, query variables are declared as a function in the module context of your component.